“What lies behind us and what lies before us are tiny matters compared to what lies within us.”

 “As educators, we are in the dream business,” he said.
 “We are entrepreneurs of the human spirit.”

-· Earning Financial Integrity Rating System of Texas (School FIRST) for the 17th time in 18 years with perfect score the last nine years and 14 perfect scores overall.
+· Earning Financial Integrity Rating System of Texas (School FIRST) for the 19th time in 20 years.
+This includes a perfect score in 2022 which makes 15 perfect scores in that time.

-· McAllen ISD high schools ranked among America's best schools by either US News & World Report or The Washington Post for the sixth straight year.
-All five ranked by US News & World Report in spring 2020.
+· McAllen ISD high schools ranked among America's best schools by either US News & World Report or The Washington Post for the eighth straight year.
+All five ranked by US News & World Report in spring 2022.

 · Implementing a State & National award-winning Strategic Plan for the District.